agupt126/EN705651-Summer24-LLM-Project/README.md

 `[0, 0, 0, 1, 0, ..., 1, 0, 0]`

 Alternate valid tokens are generated using a pretrained GPT-2 model (small).
 For each example in a batch, a random index is generated.
-This is the index of the token to be "augmented" (generate additional tokens for). $k$ candidate tokens are generated using the top-$k$ sampling strategy.
+This is the index of the token to be "augmented" (generate additional tokens for). $k$ candidate tokens are generated using the top-k sampling strategy.
 By default, we set $k = 50$.
 The validity of each new token substitute is determined based on a perplexity threshold.
 By default, this value is set to $100$.
 Both $k$ and the perplexity threshold are tunable hyperparameters that can be adjusted for each run.

 The implementation can be found in the `augmentation` directory.
 The `DataAugmenter` class within `data_augmentation.py` contains code that loads a pretrained GPT-2 model from Huggingface's `transformers` library.
 In addition, there is an `augment()` function that is responsible for generating candidate token substitutes, filtering these substitutes (based on perplexity), and generating a boolean output tensor.
 The following code snippet demonstrates basic functionality: